wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) LastIndexOf(item T) int` [#](collection.go#L184)
 * `collection.go:184:193` [#](collection.go#L184-L193)

-LastIndexOf returns the last index at which a given item can be found in thecurrent collection, or -1 if it is not present.
+LastIndexOf returns the last index at which a given item can be found in the current collection, or -1 if it is not present.

 ```go
 package main